-All students enroll for courses online via MyCUInfo — you can select courses, add and drop courses, put your name on course wait lists, and view your schedule.
-When you enroll, you receive immediate confirmation of your enrollment.
+All students enroll for courses online via MyCUInfo, the CU-Boulder campus web portal.
+You can search for courses, add and drop courses, put your name on course wait lists, and view your schedule.

 Here’s how to enroll in summer classes:

 Note: If you require accommodations when registering because of a disability, call 303-492-6970 or email email@example.com.

 Because summer registration is conducted on a first-come, first-served basis, you have a better chance of getting the courses you want if you enroll as soon as your enrollment appointment begins.